vcflib/vcflib/doc/vcfrandomsample.md

     -p, --random-seed N      use this random seed (by default read from /dev/random) -q, --pseudorandom-seed  use a pseudorandom seed (by default read from /dev/random)

-Randomly sample sites from an input VCF file, which may be provided as stdin.
-Scale the sampling probability by the field specified in KEY.
-This may be used to provide uniform sampling across allele frequencies, for instance.

 ```